google-marketing-solutions/ml_toast/README.md

 into the same spreadsheet.
 In other words, all data remains **private** - only visible to and in the control of the tool's user.

-Though the samples provided here are specific to Google Ads, the logic can quite seamlessly be tweaked to work with any other advertising platform.
+Though the samples provided here are specific to Google Ads, the same approach can quite seamlessly be used for any other advertising platform, or simply for any application where clustering of short texts is the goal.

 ## Challenges